• TestingDocs

 MySQL Correlated Subquery

-In this tutorial, we will learn about correlated subquery with example.
-Correlated subquery contains subquery references in the outer query and cannot be evaluated independently of it.
+In this tutorial, we will learn about correlated subqueries with an example.
+MySQL correlated subquery contains subquery references in the outer query and cannot be evaluated independently.

 Example